-Cachupa is without a doubt, the most cherished dish of Cape Verde.
-If you grew up in a Cape Verdean household like mine, you’ve likely been eating cachupa since you sprouted your first teeth.
+Cachupa is Cape Verde’s national dish.
 It’s a rich stew of hominy, beans, seasoned meats and vegetables.
-Every family has their own version, and even within families no two pots of cachupa are identical.
+Every family has their own version, and even within families, there are different variations.

 Normally, we make enough cachupa to feed an army.
 It can be tricky to scale that amount down if you live in a small household though.
 When I first started making cachupa on my own, I lived by myself and I really struggled to make just enough to fit in an 8 quart stockpot.
 The first few times, my pot was nearly overflowing!